Heat of Vaporization Calculator

 So the phase change alone requires 1,130 kJ.
 If you want to compare that figure with other energy units, 1 kJ equals about 0.239 kcal or 0.9478 Btu.
 The calculator performs similar conversions automatically so you can see the result in terms that fit your application.
 This kind of worked example is useful because it shows how quickly vaporization energy becomes substantial even for modest amounts of liquid.

-Microscopic Picture
+Microscopic Picture of Vaporization

-Thermodynamic Context
+Thermodynamic Context for Heat of Vaporization

 dP dT = Lv T Δ v

-Why Latent Heat Matters
+Why Heat of Vaporization Matters

 Representative latent heats of vaporization